olivermeyer-zz/data-analysis/vgsales/README.md

 # Video Games Sales Project
 My first public project!
-The data is from [here](https://www.kaggle.com/gregorut/videogamesales).\n Just trying something here.
+The data is from [here](https://www.kaggle.com/gregorut/videogamesales).
+The idea here is to play around with the data and apply pretty much everything I've learned so far.
+I'll be focusing on data reading and manipulation (and a bit of visualisation too) using **Pandas** and more visualisation using **Matplotlib**. **Numpy** and **Seaborn** will also come in handy; the former very briefly, the latter implicitely.